AdobeDocs/commerce-webapi/src/pages/rest/modules/inventory/bulk-inventory.md

 <InlineAlert variant="warning" slots="text"/>

-When you unassign a source from a product, Magento deletes all source data, including inventory amounts, from that product.
+When you unassign a source from a product, Commerce deletes all source data, including inventory amounts, from that product.
 This can affect salable quantities and reservations for unprocessed orders.
 After checkout and before shipment, all product quantities in the order have associated reservations.
 If you unassign a source, you can cause issues with reservations and processing orders.

 We strongly recommend completing all orders and shipments for those products prior to removing the source.